atpay/atpay_php/README.md

 ## Installation

+* This library requires that the [PHP Sodium](https://github.com/alethia7/php-sodium) Extension be installed.

 Simply checkout this repository and copy the atpay.phar file out of the build directory.

 If you're using Composer, you can add the following to your composer.json file: